hesa/licomp/README.md

 <a name="licomp-concepts"></a>
 # Licomp basic concepts

-Answering whether one license is compatible with another needs some context.
-This context is often missing in the quesion but sometimes also in tooling.
+Licomp can be used to help determine if a given license is compatible with another.
+These compatibility checks needs context which is often missing.
+(More about the context).
 We have tried to organise this context and a way to provide this to the tool.

 <a name="licomp-concepts-usecase"></a>
 ## Usecase